astronomer/astro-docs/ac/next/install-docker.md

     docker ps
     ```

-    You should see a container for each Airflow service specified in your `docker-compose` file:
+    If your installation was successful, you should see a container for each Airflow service specified in your `docker-compose` file:

     ```
     CONTAINER ID   IMAGE                             COMMAND                  CREATED          STATUS          PORTS                                        NAMES